- September 11, 2019

 - Training takes a backseat – New hires need the tools to hit the ground running, current employees need development to support the business today and into the future, and leadership skills become more important as managing employees is delegated beyond the business owner.
 Strong leadership leads to strong businesses – hands down.
 Productivity, communication and relationships hinge on good leadership skills, and research shows that you can gauge overall business performance pretty well based on employees’ view of management.

-- The HR agent is not data driven – Often business owners or leaders think they know how staff are feeling about the business or what’s important to their teams.
+- The HR agenda is not data driven – Often business owners or leaders think they know how staff are feeling about the business or what’s important to their teams.
 However, without asking staff, you may risk investing in the wrong areas.
 There are always hidden surprises (including positive ones) that come out of a staff feedback process.

 - Performance issues aren’t dealt with adequately – Messy firing can lead to unwanted legal claims.
 While no termination is a positive one, it can be easier when properly prepared for.
 If feedback doesn’t solve the problem, then terminating employment may be unavoidable – going about that the right way is critical to avoiding unfair dismissal or adverse action claims.